 June 25, 1963 – February 7, 2015

 Joe B. Mauldin was born on July 8, 1940 in Lubbock, Texas, USA as Joe Benson Mauldin Jr. He was married to Jane.
 He died on February 7, 2015 in Nashville, Tennessee, USA.

 Double-bassist for legendary rock and roll group The Crickets

 Production_designer | Az életbe táncoltatott leány

 Tamás Banovich was born on September 21, 1925 in Budapest, Hungary.
-He was a production designer and writer, known for Az életbe táncoltatott leány (1964), Szép magyar komédia (1970) and Az eltüsszentett birodalom (1956).
+He was a production designer and director, known for Az életbe táncoltatott leány (1964), Szép magyar komédia (1970) and Az eltüsszentett birodalom (1956).
 He died on February 8, 2015.

 Production designer on numerous films for director Miklós Jancsó between 1966 and 2010, most notably 'The Round-Up' (1966), 'Silence and Cry' (1968), 'Red Psalm' (1972), 'Electra, My Love' (1974) and 'Hungarian Rhapsody' (1979); also a filmmaker in his own right, having won the Technical Grand Prize at the Cannes Film Festival for his 1964 musical 'Az Életbe táncoltatott leány'

 September 21, 1925 – February 8, 2015